Recycled Water Residential Fill Station is Closed

 In total, from July 2015 through October 2017, Delta Diablo registered 600 residents who made over 18 thousand visits and offset domestic (drinking) water usage by claiming over 5 million gallons of recycled water.
 While recycled water is a great option to offset domestic water use, driving and hauling of water can become expensive and burdensome.
 The gas used to drive to and from the fill station results in a negative impact on our environment, increasing our carbon footprint.
 There are currently no plans to reopen the RWRFS, however, evaluation for reopening of the Residential Fill Station in the future will include; drought conditions, potable water supply limitations resulting in a mandatory conservation, and potable water use restrictions that impact residents within the District’s service area.

 For more information about the Delta Diablo Residential Recycled Water Fill Station, please contact us by email at firstname.lastname@example.org or call 925.756.1900.

-The recycled water produced by Delta Diablo meets all regulatory requirements for unrestricted non-potable uses.
+Recycled water produced by Delta Diablo meets all regulatory requirements for unrestricted, non-potable uses.
 For recycled water quality data, click here.